Metro Victoria

 Powered by Properti Edge

-Metro Victoria Detached House Prices
+Metro Victoria Detached House Market Conditions

 Metro Victoria New Construction Home Prices

-Prices of new homes have now levelled off and are moving sideways.
-With this plateau at elevated levels and construction activity remaining high, some homebuyers may still find that earlier purchasers in their development paid more than recent buyers.
+Prices of new homes have levelled off and are moving sideways.
+With this plateau at elevated levels and construction activity remaining high, some homebuyers may find that earlier purchasers in their development paid more than recent buyers.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes